-Food quality: The food at Lake Manyara Tree Lodge is well prepared in the open-plan kitchen at the side of the dining area.
-It is nothing short of what you would expect from a top restaurant in Europe – and quite remarkable that it is produced in the middle of the bush.
+Food quality: The food at Lake Manyara Tree Lodge is prepared in the open-plan kitchen, at the side of the dining area, and is nothing short of what you would expect from a top restaurant in Europe – it really is quite remarkable what the chef produces in the middle of the bush!

-Breakfast is very flexible – you can eat something before your morning activity, take a packed breakfast with you or have an early brunch when you return to the lodge.
-If you choose to have breakfast or brunch at the lodge, a vast array of cereals, dried fruit, yoghurt, fresh bread and pastries will be brought to your table, and you can then order a cooked breakfast from the waiter.
-A packed breakfast includes a selection of the above, but without the cooked breakfast.
+Breakfast is very flexible: you can eat something before your morning activity, take a packed breakfast with you, or have an early brunch when you return to the lodge.
+Breakfast or brunch at the lodge includes a vast array of cereals, dried fruit, yoghurt, fresh bread and pastries brought to your table, and you can then order a cooked breakfast from the waiter.
+A packed breakfast includes a selection of the cold options listed above.

-Before the evening meal, cocktails – such as frozen gin and tonics – are available in the lounge with delicious nibbles that may include papadoms and mango chutney, dried mango, and Bombay mix.
+Before the evening meal, cocktails – such as frozen gin and tonics – are available in the lounge with delicious nibbles that may include poppadums and mango chutney, dried mango, or Bombay mix.

-A three-course dinner is served from 7.00pm – but there is no set time.
-A waiter will escort you to your table, usually set out under the stars, with storm lanterns to create a cosy and romantic atmosphere.
-The varied menu is normally announced earlier in the day, with enough time to make any alterations if it's not to your taste.
-We started with an incredible sweet potato and ginger soup on one night, and pumpkin soup on the other (with homemade naan bread.
+A three-course dinner is available from 7.00pm at Tree Lodge, but there is no seating time.
+A waiter will escort you to your table, which is usually set out under the stars and lit with storm lanterns to create a romantic ambience.
+The varied menu is normally announced earlier in the day, with enough time to make any alterations if it's not to your liking.
+We started with an incredible sweet potato-and-ginger soup on one night, and pumpkin soup served with homemade naan bread, on the other.
 Main courses were a succulent fillet of beef with coriander salsa, roast potatoes and stir-fry beans and peppers; and tandoori chicken served with basmati rice, vegetable curry and a spinach tart.
 For dessert we had chocolate pudding with chocolate sauce, and banana fritters.

 Dining style: Individual Tables